 Delivering the project will have an impact on environmental components.
 The environmental assessment will have to demonstrate what impact the project will have on these components.
 During preparation of the environmental assessment guidelines, 12 components were identified and will be given special attention throughout the process (table 1).
-Results of the impact assessment will be presented in a subsequent report.
+Results of the impact assessment are presented in Part II of the Environmental Assessment Report on the assessment of effects and mitigation measures.